5 from 5 votes

 a set of two images: Left image: Pumpkin puree being strained in a mesh sieve placed over a white bowl, with a cozy fall background featuring a ceramic pumpkin, cinnamon sticks, and a candle, creating a warm autumn atmosphere.
 Right image: A white bowl containing liquid strained from the pumpkin puree, as a hand removes the sieve, with fall-inspired decor in the background including a ceramic pumpkin and cinnamon sticks.

-Start boiling a large pot of water for the water bath.
+While the purée drains, I bring a large pot of water to a boil for the water bath for baking later.

 a set of four images: Top left image: Cream cheese whipped in a large mixing bowl until fluffy, with a fall-themed background including a ceramic pumpkin, cinnamon sticks, and jars.
 Top right image: Brown sugar added to the fluffy cream cheese in a large mixing bowl, ready to be mixed, with a cozy autumn setup featuring a ceramic pumpkin and cinnamon sticks.
 Bottom left image: A person using a spatula to fold the cream cheese and brown sugar mixture, continuing to mix the batter, surrounded by fall decorations including a ceramic pumpkin and cinnamon sticks.
 Bottom right image: Pumpkin puree and sour cream added to the cream cheese and brown sugar mixture, preparing the batter for pumpkin cheesecake, with cozy autumn decor in the background.